FrodeRanders/dicom-tools/README.md

 # Tools and utilities that facilitate the use of dcm4che3

-This library was used to pull structured reports from manual mammography readings from a GE PACS, for analysis of inter reader agreement and for statistical analysis of breast density over a population (all readings for a whole year).
-As such, it was the largest analysis ever made on this type of data, based on mammography screening of 14.000 women.
+This software was used to pull structured reports from manual mammography readings from a GE PACS for analysis of inter reader agreement and for statistical analysis of breast density over a population.
+As such, it was the largest analysis ever made on this type of data, based on mammography screening of 14.000 women (readings for a year).

 This statistics was used for baselining and tuning of an AI for assisted screening of mammography X-rays.